 Fulfilling personal goals is seen as the most important priority by wealthy women (40%)

 compared to men who see pure performance as their leading objective (30%).

 * Women & Wealth, EY 2017

 You’ve made big inroads towards paying off your mortgage and possibly invested in a holiday home or buy-to-let property.
 You’re still paying for your children’s education but can see light at the end of the tunnel.
 Your career is near its peak or you’ve begun to think about selling your business.
 You and your partner have started contemplating a future of being empty nesters and escaping the rat race.
 This is the time of life when it’s key to be planning your retirement.
 To be asking questions like: Am I saving enough?
 Can I afford to fulfil my lifelong ambitions?
-From optimising pension and ISA allowances, to predicting your future outgoings, at Investec our role is to help you achieve financial freedom.
+From optimising pension and ISA allowances to predicting your future outgoings, our role is to help you achieve financial freedom.
 The freedom to choose the future you want.

 A New Chapter

 Your mortgage is paid off, the kids have gone, you’re tired of your job and you’re asking yourself what’s next?
 Is this the time you start that business you’ve always dreamed of?
 Do you put your feet up and get your handicap down or are your friends all still working?
 Not so long ago many people would have retired quietly, but attitudes have changed.
 This can be a time to kick off an exciting new chapter.
 It’s also a time to get your finances in order.
 You’ll need answers to key questions like: Can I afford to retire early?
 Will I be able to maintain my current lifestyle?
 Have we got enough to help support our kids?
 Will I need to support my parents if they go into care?
 What’s the best way to take an income in retirement?
 Should I be planning how to reduce Inheritance Tax?
 As you could potentially live another 50 years, this is a crucial time to seek financial advice to ensure you’re able to maintain your lifestyle and fulfil your goals.